CarlSargunar/picoDeckRGB/README.md

-# Pimoroni Pico Libraries and Examples
+# Pico Pi-Deck RGB

+A Pico based Keyboard based on the Pimoroni RGB Keybaord, and built on their Keyboard Sample.

 Welcome to the brave new world of Pico!
 This repository contains the C/C++ and MicroPython libraries for our range of Raspberry Pi Pico addons.